magwenelab/WeavePop/README.md

 To learn more about how Snakemake works and how to take advantage of its features, see the Wiki (PENDING).

+It is recommended to redirect all the standard output and error to a log file as shown in the example command above.
 If you see an error message, identify which rule failed and check the log file for that rule.
 The log files are in the `logs/` directory.

 ## Output